 Crispy chicken coated in a spicy, sweet, smoky sauce packed with gochujang flavor!
-This easy spicy gochujang chicken recipe is ready in 30-minutes with simple ingredients!
-Delicious as a main dish with rice and veggies or for meal prep on busy weeknights.
+This one-pan, easy Korean gochujang chicken recipe uses simple ingredients and is ready in just 30 minutes.
+A better-than-takeout main perfect for busy weeknights or meal preparation.

 Jump to: